Pre-order my upcoming book: The Happier Approach

 The conversation was brief because we were at a party and quickly interrupted.
 But her initial question stuck with me, “Do you want the honest answer?”

-I wondered how often when someone asks us, “How are you doing?”
-Do we ask ourselves…do you REALLY want to know what I am struggling with?
-And on the other hand, how often as the person asking how are you doing…do we REALLY want to hear the honest answer.
+I wondered how often when someone asks us, “How are you doing?” do we silently ask ourselves, Do you REALLY want to know what I am struggling with?
+And on the other hand, how often as the person asking, “How are you doing?” do we REALLY want to hear the honest answer?